 Terrorist attacks are today’s cult tragedies.
 Manson family members committed the Tate-LaBianca murders, members of Peoples Temple killed Leo Ryan at Port Kaituma, Branch Davidians shot ATF agents at Waco, Aum Shinrikyo spread the deadly sarin gas.
 Still, the destructive cults of yesteryear more often seemed like a danger to their own participants, their chidren, ex-members, and in some most tragic instances like Order of the Solar Temple, their immediate family.
 The cult of today is a danger to people at large.

 There’s not a slightest shred of evidence of God’s existence, not even the most blurriest picture, vaguest sound recording or the shakiest camcorder footage, but still people believe, pray for their lives and “sow the seeds” of thousands upon thousands of dollars to scam ministries.

 On the other hand there’s mountains, or in this case piles of bodies, proving God’s absence.
 Why didn’t God hear the anguished cries of children of Jonestown?
 Why didn’t he see when the bodies started to pile up?
 On a much smaller scale, these are shades of Auschwitz indeed.

 One thing is certain.
 On November 18, 1978 in Jonestown, Guyana, no God nor any kind of savior sat on his throne with a mic in his hand, urging his followers to kill themselves.
-Alone, consumed by all-too-human madness, Jim Jones made the fateful decision, and no amount of conspiracy thinking can get past that fact.
+Alone, consumed by all-too-human madness, Jim Jones made the final fateful decision.
+There’s no amount of conspiracy thinking to get past that fact.